hoytpr/Windows-jekyll-install/readme.md

 ```
 #### RubyGems should now be installed

-	- Ruby install is now in the Windows10 Environment Variables and the PATH
+	- The Ruby install is now in the Windows10 Environment Variables and the PATH
-	- RubyGems (the package manager for Ruby) v3.0.3 should already installed in your Ruby environment
+	- RubyGems (the package manager for Ruby) v3.0.3 should already be installed in your Ruby environment
 	- Check by running `gem –version` in your cmd.exe terminal window.

 NOTE: More information on this site: [https://www.rubydoc.info/github/rubygems/rubygems](https:/www.rubydoc.info/github/rubygems/rubygems)